 Recently I had lunch with a former colleague from NASA’s Jet Propulsion Lab.
 This is a large research and engineering facility built on a hillside in Pasadena, California, less than a mile from the Rose Bowl stadium and sports park.
-We fell to chatting about our favorite movies and TV programs, among them Modern Family and The Big Bang Theory.
-Both of which we find still funny the Nth time around, unusual among sitcoms and movies.
+We fell to chatting about our favorite movies and TV programs, among them The Big Bang Theory.
+Which we find still funny the Nth time around, unusual among sitcoms and movies.

 Big Bang Theory follows four geniuses who work at CalTech, the California Institute of Technology.
 It manages JPL and thus we ourselves had shared the same rarefied intellectual and physical space of the four characters.
 We tried to recall examples of the brilliant scientists and engineers we’d known who were similar to the four.
 We had only small success, despite having known some fairly colorful characters.